pieroapretto/Onja_career_counseling_resources/teaching_resources/01_dynamic_looping.md

 ## 3) Setting an iteration statement

 Iteration statements traditionally increment the dynamic variable by one.
-However, you can decrement the value or update it based on your needs
+However, you can decrement the value or update it based on your needs.

 ```js